digidip/tapjaw-importer/docs/commands.md

 Additional models can be put in place to circumvent this issue.
 For example, if a store command took a more extended amount of time to write each record to a remote MySQL server.
 An internal asynchronous buffer can get written to an internal array called a stack, and all the messages are read from the STDIN buffer and pushed onto the stack.

-The store command would need a subscribing handler read from to the stack.
+The store command will need a subscribing handler function to read from to the stack.
 The handler can then write to the slower MySQL server without creating backpressure to the preceding piped commands.

 > Warning: Beware that memory is always a limitation.